Jtoosh/chess/notes.md

 - In Java, the length of a string is a method of the string (`.length()`), not a property or a separate method.
 Finding the index of the first occurrence of a char (or array element for that matter) is done with `.indexOf()`.
 When using `.indexOf()`, on a string, the char you are searching for is placed in "", not ''.
 - Apart from the normal way with the `+` operator, Strings can be concatenated with the `.concat()` method.
 - Escape characters are handled like normal, with a `\` before the character.

+### Git Review

+- `git branch` - without an argument lists the branches, with an argument creates a new branch with that name.
+- `git checkout` - switches branches, can also be used to create a new branch with the `-b` flag.
+- `git diff` - when passed with two versions, by providing the commit hashes, shows the differences between the two versions.